 Dubai’s free zones have long been considered one of the most attractive business environments globally.
-For decades, they have offered tax efficiency, operational flexibility, and full foreign ownership.
+For decades, they have offered tax efficiency, operational flexibility, and full foreign ownership, making them a preferred choice for startups, SMEs, and multinational corporations.

 Understanding the UAE Corporate Tax Framework